mripard/sunxi-mali/README.md

 You'll then need to add the `memory-region` property pointing to that CMA region in both the display engine and Mali nodes.

-The Mali blob then uses framebuffer panning to implement double-buffering.
+The Mali blob then uses framebuffer panning to implement multiple buffering.
-Therefore, the kernel needs to allocate buffers twice the size of the actual resolution, which it doesn't by default.
-For you to change that, you'll need to change either the `CONFIG_DRM_FBDEV_OVERALLOC` option or the `drm_kms_helper.drm_fbdev_overalloc` parameter to 200.
+Therefore, the kernel needs to allocate buffers at least twice the size (for double buffering) of the actual resolution, which it doesn't by default.
+For you to change that, you'll need to change either the `CONFIG_DRM_FBDEV_OVERALLOC` option or the `drm_kms_helper.drm_fbdev_overalloc` parameter to 100 times the number of simultaneous buffers you want to use (so 200 for double buffering, 300 for triple buffering, etc.).

 To avoid screen tearing, set the `FRONTBUFFER_LOCKING` environment variable to 1.
 This environment variable is used only by the Mali fbdev blob.